LWest001/ReactWeatherApp/README.md

 ## Current limitations and known bugs

 - The country selector works but only US lookup is available
+- Weather icons do not load on iOS when using Geolocation API.

 All code written by Leo Westebbe.